From Persistence to Resilience: New Betti Numbers for Analyzing Robustness in Simplicial Complex Networks: Resilience: thick and cohesive bipersistence

 Let

-be a cofiltration of simplicial complexes modelling an arbitrary degenerative process (in which vertices, edges, triangles, etc., may disappear at each step).
-As illustrated in Section~\ref{Subsec:ThicknessPersistence}, a comprehensive study of the thickness of the holes requires a dynamic perspective.
-In this sense, for each $X^i$ we have the cofiltration defined by its coskeletons:
+be a cofiltration of simplicial complexes modeling an arbitrary degenerative process on an initial simplicial complex $X^0$ of dimension $N$ (in which vertices, edges, triangles, etc., may disappear at each step).
+As illustrated in Sect.~\ref{Subsec:ThicknessPersistence}, a comprehensive study of the thickness of the holes requires a dynamic perspective.
+In this regard, for each $X^i$, we consider the cofiltration defined by its coskeletons: